SovereignCloudStack/standards/Standards/scs-0001-sovereign-cloud-standards.md

 a complex technical decision needs to be taken, which does not directly result in a new standard.

-To keep a record of such decisions for future reference, they were formerly documented in a format called "Architecture Decision Records" (ADRs).

-The SCS document format supersedes and integrates such ADRs as documents of type `Decision Record`.
+The SCS document format formally integrates the documentation of such decisions as documents of type `Decision Record`.

 ## Document format